WHAT TO DO IN DELHI + TIPS FOR SOLO FEMALE TRAVELERS

 The Pollution Problem

 Recently the rise of the pollution level has been a major concern in the capital.
-There has been a huge rise in the vehicular population, in spite of the metro railways, aggravating traffic congestion and increasing air and noise pollution.
+There has been a huge rise in the vehicular population despite the metro railways, aggravating traffic congestion and increasing air and noise pollution.
 It has also been reported that the number of vehicles plying on the roads of Delhi is more than that of the three metropolitan cities of Mumbai, Kolkata, and Chennai taken together.

-The government is implementing several schemes and rules to reduce the pollution like the Odd and Even number plate scheme and the rule that all the diesel cars over 10 years old should be put into scrap.
+The government is implementing several schemes and rules to reduce pollution, like the Odd and Even number plate scheme and the rule that all diesel cars over 10 years old should be put into scrap.

 Extreme Weather Conditions

 I have experienced all kinds of weather in Delhi.
-I must say that it is very surprising that the temperature is never average i.e., normal pleasant temperature.
-In summers, it is so hot, you may fall sick!
+I must say that it is very surprising that the temperature is never average, i.e., normal pleasant temperature.
+In summer, it is so hot.
+You may fall sick!

-I remember going around Sarojini market in the heat and it got so sunny, my nose started bleeding.
-And in the winter, it’s so chilly, you may have to carry at least two over-covers.
+I remember going around the Sarojini market in the heat, and it got so sunny, my nose started bleeding.
+And in the winter, it’s so chilly.
+You may have to carry at least two over-covers.
 So, make sure to check on the weather before you travel to Delhi!

 More About Delhi

 Apart from the sightseeing and the places to visit, Delhi is known for its fashion.

 New Delhi has long been considered India’s fashion capital, mostly because of the individual sense of style of many of its denizens.